 The Dacha Project, founded in 2008, is a do-it-yourself, egalitarian and educational homestead.
 We are comprised of six friends and an extensive circle of supporters and community members.
-Situated on 16 acres in Finger Lakes region of New York, we have built an off-the-grid, earth-bermed, solar-passive house, powered by active solar and a diesel generator converted to run on waste vegetable oil.
+Situated on 16 acres in Finger Lakes region of New York, we originally built an off-the-grid, earth-bermed, solar-passive house, powered by active solar and a diesel generator converted to run on waste vegetable oil.
 Recently, we have connected to the grid, but are expanding our solar array.
-In addition, we built, or rather sculpted, a straw-bale cottage, planted a fruit and nut tree orchard, and are ever-expanding our gardens.
+In addition, we built, or rather sculpted, a straw-bale cottage, are working on a fruit and nut tree orchard, and are ever-expanding our gardens.
 We are almost entirely owner built, with innovative designs for our energy, heating, water, waste and agriculture systems.
-Our blog is a work in progress (& a labor love), just like us.
+We are still learning the art of homesteading and always experimenting with new ideas of sustainable living.

 We aim to live in conjunction with the land that supports us, to present alternatives to wasteful practices, and to have ample time to follow various individual and collaborative pursuits, be they artistic, political, economic or anything else.
 Most significantly we work to facilitate and inspire community building here locally and everywhere, because we are continually awed by the power and fun of collaboration.